 Kestrel publishes fiction, poetry, and creative nonfiction by established and emerging writers.
-We are especially happy to publish work by West Virginian and Appalachian writers.
-Kestrel features visual art in each issue; submission guidelines for art are below.
+We are especially happy to publish work by West Virginia and Appalachian writers.
+Kestrel features reviews and visual art in each issue.

 Poetry: Kestrel welcomes poems of all genres, styles, and traditions, including experimental and hybrid forms, as well as poetry in translation.
 Send 3-5 of your best poems during one of our reading periods.